Multi-Height Modular Coffee Platforms: Complete Guide for Modern Coffee Spaces

 Regulations and Policy Considerations

-Coffee platforms in public or commercial environments must comply with several building, safety, and accessibility regulations.
-These requirements vary by country but generally focus on ergonomics, accessibility, and workplace safety.
+Coffee platforms in commercial environments must follow building, safety, and accessibility regulations.
+These rules ensure safe and inclusive design.

 • Accessible counter height guidelines